crossplane/crossplane/design/one-pager-package-format-v2.md

       - otherresource/status
     verbs:
       - "*"
   # Optional.
-Matching paths will be omitted from the OCI image when building a
+Matching paths will be omitted when rendering the output stream.
-  # package.
   ignore:
     # Required.
-Currently only a path, relative to crossplane.yaml, is allowed.
+Currently only a path is allowed.
   - path: examples/
 ```